jessepav/lacygoill-wiki-backup/vim/string.md

 Here, it  finds `"string"`, whose  evaluation is the  same string, but  with the surrounding quotes removed and the special characters translated.

-### How to translate all unprintable characters in a string?
+### How to translate all unprintable characters in a string, into printable characters?

     echo strtrans(str)